 b.
-Identify the SCA lead and SCA sub-team who will conduct the safety culture assessment, and ensure that at least two different SCAs (or other inspection team members as appropriate) independently collect information from each
+Identify the senior SCA lead and SCA sub-team who will conduct the safety culture assessment, and ensure that at least two different SCAs (or other inspection team members as appropriate) independently collect information from each

 functional/organizational group.
+The senior SCA and SCAs should be qualified per IMC 1245, Appendix C-12.
 The safety culture traits (detailed in NUREG-2165) describe organizational characteristics and consistencies in attitudes and behavior with respect to nuclear safety that are indicative of safety culture.